devilishclover/Fractalizer/readme.md

 The configuration files are found in the /data folder.
 Files starting with m- are Mandelbrot files and files starting with p- are Phoenix files, files starting with bs- are burning ship files, and files starting with j- are julia files.

-Currently s- (spider) files, and n- (newton) files are not supported.

 ## Available Palettes

 The following color palettes can be specified as the second argument: